silvadosjr/Multivariate-Probit-regression-antedependence/README.md

 # Multivariate Probit Regression Using Antedependence Structures

 Bayesian multivariate probit models for correlated binary longitudinal data, with an emphasis on first-order antedependence structures.
-The repository contains the Stan models, simulation studies, real-data analyses, and figures associated with the project **“Multivariate Probit Regression Using Antedependence Structures.”**
+The repository contains the Stan models, simulation studies, real-data analyses, and figures associated with the manuscript **“Bayesian Multivariate Probit Regression for Longitudinal Binary Data via Structured Latent Dependence Models.”**

 ## Overview